Last updated on 2026-04-01

 Program Overview

-Learn fundamental welding techniques and current theories in just one year with Sheridan’s Welding Techniques certificate program at our Davis Campus in Brampton.
+Learn fundamental welding techniques and current theories in one year with Sheridan’s Welding Techniques certificate program at our Davis Campus in Brampton.
 This program is designed to develop essential skills in the high-demand welding trade, addressing the growing need for skilled welders in Canada.
-Students will receive in-depth hands-on education in modern welding techniques while also studying the theoretical aspects of the field.
-The program offers the opportunity to earn up to three Canadian Welding Bureau licenses, making it a valuable stepping stone for a successful career in welding.
+Students will receive in-depth hands-on education in various welding techniques while also studying the theoretical aspects.
+The program offers the opportunity to earn up to three Canadian Welding Bureau licenses, making it a valuable credential for aspiring welders.

 Program Structure